 CONTRIBUTION OF THE ANDROGEN RECEPTOR Working with Matt Milnes at Georgia College, I am quantifying the distribution and abundance of androgen receptor (AR) in the dermis of these two species to test if loss of melanin-related gene expression can be partially explained by evolution of where and how many AR+ nuclei exist among cell types.

 Several relevant cell types can express AR and influence whether melanin can and will be synthesized in the dermis.
 For example, keratinocytes can be local sources of proopiomelanocortin, a prohormone typically produced in the pituitary gland that is cleaved into several smaller peptide hormones, including α-melanocyte-stimulating hormone.
 Therefore, the loss of AR+ keratinocytes in S. virgatus represents one (of many) potential avenue by which testosterone-regulated melanin synthesis could be altered relative to the ancestral state, represented by the vibrant blue abdominal coloration in S. undulatus.
 This work will take place in the summer of 2022, and I can't wait to get started!

 Reaction norms of sprint speed, abdominal hue, and throat hue in male prairie lizards.

-COLOR AS A SIGNAL Using the prairie lizard, which has thermally sensitive ventral coloration, we showed that individual sensitivity to thermal conditions covaried between ventral coloration and sprint speed at the individual level.
+COLOR AS A SIGNAL Using the prairie lizard (Sceloporus consobrinus), which has thermally sensitive ventral coloration, Matt Gifford and I showed that individual sensitivity to thermal conditions covaried between ventral coloration and sprint speed at the individual level.
 Further, we showed that individuals who were "bluer" at one temperature were "bluer" at all temperatures.
 Together, these results suggested to us that the bluest individuals are the fastest, which may have important consequences for fitness.
 Read about this work here!